 Herman Rosenthal Is Murdered in 1912

-The bold Rosenthal decided that he might need to play the game a little bit, so he took NYPD Lt.
+The bold Rosenthal decided he might need to play the game a little bit, so he took NYPD Lt.
 Charles Becker, the head of the gambling or strong-arm squad, on as a partner in his operation.
 Rosenthal paid Becker 20 percent of the profits through “Bald” or “Billiard Ball” Jack Rose.

 The partnership would last about two months.
 On March 14, 1912, Charles Becker’s press agent, Charles B. Plitt, was charged with shooting Waverly Carter, a porter, during a gambling raid.
 While Plitt was acquitted, he and Becker defended themselves against both criminal and civil suits.

 Becker wanted all of his partner to contribute to the defense of Plitt.
 Rosenthal flat refused to contribute.
 He told Becker to take it out of his 20 percent.
 Lt.
 Becker told Rosenthal he would be raided if he did not contribute.
 Rosenthal told Becker that he would erase their partnership if a raid occurred.

 On April 15, 1912, Becker and his men raided Rosenthal’s house and gambling establishment.
 Mrs. Rosenthal walked up to Becker as he entered and asked, “Charlie, what are you doing here?”
 Becker waived her away, took possession of the gambling devices and stationed a police officer in their house twenty-four hours a day.
 Becker thought his tactics would teach Rosenthal a lesson.

 Instead, Rosenthal made an appointment with Charles S. Whitman, the new District Attorney.
 Whitman wanted to expose the corruption in the NYPD.
 He was a very interested in Rosenthal’s accusations.